 To lose weight you have to do three things: eat properly, exercise AND get enough sleep.
 If you don't get enough sleep, your hunger controlling hormones, leptin and ghrelin, are thrown out of balance.
 This can result in some intense cravings that can work against you in the calorie department.
 Recent studies have found that sleep deprivation can cause your body to store fat.

-The fix: Stop skipping sleep.
+Stop skipping sleep.
 While we each have different sleep requirements, the Sleep Foundation recommends adults get between 7 and 9 hours of sleep a night.
 If you can manage that, your workout is more likely to start yielding results.

 Did you find the possible solution to your weight loss struggles in these 5 questions?
 Tell us about it.